-There’s another market in smaller, tree-lined Simon Stevinplein but, with no shortage of tempting chocolatiers and cosy cafés en route, the short walk might take longer than you'd expect.
+There’s another smaller christmas market in Bruges, near tree-lined Simon Stevinplein but, with no shortage of tempting chocolatiers and cosy cafés en route, the short walk might take longer than you'd expect.

 If you’ve over-indulged, a brisk walk in nearby Minnewater will help blow away the cobwebs and work up an appetite for the next course: a plate of warm, crisp kroketten made with shrimp or gorgeously oozing cheese.
 Perfect for a quick pit-stop before the serious business of shopping begins.

 Lucky little Belgians get not one, but two generous holidays.
 Old Saint Nick – Sinterklaas in Flemish – makes his grand entrance by boat on the last sunday of November, before disappearing again after his gift-giving round on 6 December.
 Beware if you’ve been naughty: according to tradition, guilty offenders get stuffed in a sack and whisked off to Spain.

 Bruges’s winter fare is hard to resist – ’tis, after all, the season to be greedy.
 In a city famed for its chocolate, indulge in a slice of artfully decorated yule log, or a creamy, cockle-warming hot chocolate.
 A sip of jenever, the local gin, is sure to lift the spirits: stop by Bacchus Cornelius to stock up on a homemade, velvety cocoa-laced version.